This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 • Key fact

-In a language spoken in Tanzania and Mozambique, ‘Chikungunya’ means ‘walking bent over’, which may result from severe joint pain.1
+In Kimakonde, a language spoken in Tanzania and Mozambique, ‘Chikungunya’ means ‘to become contorted’ (bent out of normal shape), which may result from severe joint pain.1

 • How do you get chikungunya?

 When you’re bitten by mosquitoes carrying the virus.
-These mosquitoes may also be carrying other viruses such as Dengue Fever.3
+These mosquitoes may also be carrying other viruses such as Dengue Fever.1

 • Which countries are affected by chikungunya?

-Cases have been reported in over a hundred countries,2 including much of Central and South America, sub-Saharan Africa, the Middle East, India, China and many other areas of Asia and Southeast Asia (see map).
+Cases have been reported in over a hundred countries, including much of Central and South America, sub-Saharan Africa, the Middle East, India, China and many other areas of Asia and Southeast Asia (see map).2

 • What are the symptoms of chikungunya?